7171 N Pennsylvania St, Indianapolis, IN 46240

 Mondays & Fridays, 9 am – 11:30 am

 Age Requirement: 4 years old by September 1st

-The goals for our four-year-olds fall into four categories of growth: social, emotional, intellectual, and physical.
+The goals for our four year olds fall into four categories of growth: social, emotional, intellectual, and physical.
 On any given day, you will see children engaged in play activities that fall into these categories.
-At this age level, we encourage children to demonstrate cooperative behavior, critical thinking and problem solving, enhanced verbal communication, beginning reading and writing skills, fine and gross motor skills, and strong auditory and visual discrimination skills.
+At this age level, we guide and encourage children to demonstrate cooperative behavior, critical thinking and problem solving.
+We introduce basic reading, writing and math skills.
+We continue to build upon their developing fine and gross motor skills.

 9 am – 9:15, Arrival & Floor Games

 As the children arrive, the teacher is always sitting in her chair to welcome each child.
 After the children place their belongings in an assigned cubby, they wash their hands and join the others in the Climbing Room to play age-appropriate floor games and wait for the others to arrive.